ndouellette/writing.evbogue.com/src/documents/stream.md

-March 26 2013 | Andrew Shell is giving [a talk on Hyperboria](http://sessions.minnestar.org/sessions/80) in Madison, WI.
+March 26 2013 | Andrew Shell is giving [a talk on Hyperboria](http://sessions.minnestar.org/sessions/80) on April 6th.

 March 23 2013 | Max Ogden's [Art of Node](https://github.com/maxogden/art-of-node) is the shit